v-rajagt/IntuneDocs/intune/fundamentals/end-user-mam-apps-ios.md

 Multi-identity applications allow users to add multiple accounts.
 Intune APP supports only one managed account.
 Intune APP does not limit the number of unmanaged accounts.

+Users on an Intune MDM managed device assigned with app protection policy will only be able to add their account is managed.
+They will not be able to switch to a different managed account.
+This will also apply to devices managed by a third party EMM where the admin has sent down the IntuneMAMUPN value over app configuration.

-When there is a managed account in an application:
+In all other scenarios when there is a managed account in an application:

 - If a user attempts to add a second managed account, the user is asked to select which managed account to use.
 The other account is removed.
 - If the IT admin adds policy to a second existing account, the user is asked to select which managed account to use.
 The other account is removed.